phpro/grumphp/README.md

 GrumPHP will never push you into using a specific task.
 You can choose the tasks that fit your needs, and activate or deactivate any task in no time!
 See the `suggest` section in [composer.json](https://github.com/phpro/grumphp/blob/master/composer.json#L37).

+Note: GrumPHP will overwrite existing hooks unless you run `composer install` with `--no-plugins` or `--no-scripts`.
+Be sure to backup your hooks before you try to install GrumPHP.

 Having trouble installing GrumPHP?
 Find out how to: